imJayanth/shortify/README.md

 ### Postman Collection

-A Postman collection is included in the repository (`shortify.postman_collection.json`) that contains sample requests for the POST and GET endpoints.
+A Postman collection is included in the repository (`shortify.postman_collection.json`) that contains sample requests for the POST endpoint.